ssilverman/TeensyDMX/README.md

 Some notable features of this library:

 1. Teensy's default serial buffer isn't used; the data goes directly to/from the DMX buffers from/to the UART ISRs.
+In other words, the library is asynchronous and runs independently; all you need to worry about is setting and getting channel data.
 2. Simple API: After setup, there's only one read call (`readPacket`) and two forms of one write call (`set` for single and multiple channels).
 3. The library properly handles DMX packets containing less than 513 slots.
 4. The transmitter refresh rate can be changed to something less than "maximum rate".
+5. The transmitter can be paused and resumed to allow for packets that must be adjacent to other packets.
+In other words, the asynchronous transmitter can be used synchronously.
+For example, System Information Packets (SIP) require this.
+See Annex D5 of ANSI E1.11.

 ## How to use